MA in International & Intercultural Communication at University of Denver

 Where the cost savings value of the Coverdell Fellowship comes from

-8 credit hours (2 courses) of waived academic credit.
-Reduces required number of credits from 56 to 48 (Note, our academic calendar uses the quarter system, not semesters.)
+All Returned Peace Corps Volunteers who are accepted into the program will receive 8 credit hours (2 courses) of waived academic credit.
+This reduces the required number of credits from 56 to 48 (Note, our academic calendar uses the quarter system, not semesters.)
+A minimum of two Coverdell Fellows each academic year will be accepted with a total equivalent of 50 percent financial assistance, as reflected in the chart above.

 Other benefits or opportunities

-All Fellows are considered for two 12-credit scholarships, renewable for their second year.
+All RPCVs are considered for two 12-credit scholarships, renewable for their second year.
 These scholarships are worth $15,840 per year.
 The program’s foreign language proficiency requirement is also waived for Fellows.

 Annual cost of living (estimated)